 EDUCATION AND/OR EXPERIENCE:

-- Ability to communicate effectively and professionally with coding staff, clinical staff and administrative staff.
+- Ability to communicate effectively and professionally with all levels of staffing in health care provider organizations and business related organizations

 The physical demands described are representative of those that must be met by an employee to successfully perform the essential functions of this position.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 This position requires full range of body motion including manual and finger dexterity and eye-hand coordination.
 The position additionally requires standing/sitting for extensive periods of time.
 Occasional lifting and carrying items weighing up to forty (40) pounds may be required.
 Requires corrected vision and hearing to normal range.

 The work environment characteristics described are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 Work is performed in an office environment involving frequent interaction with staff, clients and the general public.